Renewable / Solar Energy

 Solar systems work by utilizing a series of solar panels, which use photovoltaic (PV) cells to convert energy from the sun into DC electricity.
 Through an inverter, this is then transformed into AC electricity, that can be utilized by your home or business.

-Montana-Dakota has performed analysis based on our average residentialsolar electric customer in each state within our electric service territory.
+Montana-Dakota has performed analysis based on our average residential electric customer in each state within our electric service territory.
 Based on this analysis a 5,000 watt (5 kW) roof mounted solar system is the most commonly sized system within our service area.

 Montana-Dakota’s market research shows that that the average cost of a solar system is $2.86/Watt-installed, which again assuming a 5,000-Watt system for a total cost for the average sized system of approximately $14,300.